Oscar Hammerstein of "Rogers and Hammerstein" Personal LIFE Collection. Oct, 1937

 Best known for his collaborations with composer Richard Rodgers, the duo became among the most popular musical teams in the 20th century.
 They wrote many of the most iconic pieces of American theater and film history.
 Their Broadway shows won a whopping 34 Tony Awards, 15 Academy Awards, 2 Grammy Awards, and a Pulitzer Prize!.

 Hold in your hands the same book that Oscar himself held and read throughout the years.
-Each professionally bound book contains two entire months, (8 complete, original issues of Life magazine).
+Each professionally bound book contains an entire month, (4, sometimes 5 complete, original issues of Life magazine).
 Oscar loved Life magazine just like countless other people throughout the world.
 He had a subscription which started from the very first issue in 1936 and ending in 1961 when he passed.
 Using these for research and personal enjoyment he had them bound neatly for easier access to each issue.
 Being stamped on the spine of each book is the date including the Month and year.
 Listed below are just a small part of what he and Richard Rodgers created in their history making careers.

 Oklahoma (1943) Oklahoma ran for more than 2,000 performances, with songs like "People Say We're In Love" and "Oh, What a Beautiful Morning".
 75 years after its premiere, Oklahoma! returned to New York City, winning two Tony Awards including best revival of a musical.